The Old West

-- Preheat propane grill or start fire with Mesquite wood/charcoal in Weber type outdoor grill
+- Preheat propane grill or start a fire with Mesquite wood/charcoal in Weber type outdoor grill.

-- Clean silver skin (if any) off the skirt steak.
+- Clean silver skin (if any) from the skirt steak

 - Tenderize skirt steak with a meat mallet or heavy wooden rolling pin - I've even used a large unopened soup can or heavy iron skillet in a pinch.